kjosib/sophie/docs/tech/vm.rst

 * [DONE] Message-passing -- starting with a console-actor.
 * [DONE] Modules.
 The one global namespace is carved up with a simple name-mangling scheme.
 * [DONE] Cryptographically secure random number generator.
 (It's based on ChaCha20.)
-* [PARTIAL] Improve how the GC treats snapped thunks.
+* [DONE] Improve how the GC treats snapped thunks.
 * Dismiss the bytecode-translator's data (including the global symbol table) before starting the user program.
   (After picking up the special-cased constants, though...)
 * SDL bindings, at least for some simple graphics and the mouse.